West Gate Tunnel: Route

-Background, funding and route
+History

+Background and funding

-The project was presented to Victorian Labor opposition in 2014 by an engineering consultancy company as a "broad idea" by Transurban; although discussions with Transurban continued through that year and into 2015, it remained undisclosed through the 2014 election campaign until a public announcement in April 2015 after Labor had won government.
+The project was first proposed by infrastructure company Transurban to Victorian Labor opposition in 2014 as a means of alleviating congestion on the M1 corridor, providing a new river crossing as an alternative to the West Gate Bridge and moving trucks out of residential streets in the city's inner west.
+The project also involved widening the West Gate Freeway from eight to 12 lanes between the M80 Ring Road and the West Gate Bridge.
+Although discussions with Transurban continued through that year and into 2015, it remained undisclosed through the 2014 election campaign until a public announcement in April 2015 after Labor had won government.

 Freight trucks from the Port of Melbourne use Francis Street, Yarraville, in Melbourne's inner west, to access the West Gate Freeway.
 The route will be replaced by the West Gate Tunnel.

 Transurban proposed that it would cover two-thirds of the estimated $5.5 billion cost of construction, with its costs recouped by tolling the road for up to 25 years and also being awarded a 10 to 15-year extension of its CityLink toll contract, which had been due to expire in 2035.
 The remainder of the cost would be borne by federal government funds.
 As part of the funding deal, Transurban was granted a 10-year extension on tolling its Melbourne roads and permitted to raise its tolls by 4.25 percent a year from July 2019.
 Its construction contract gave the company tolling and operational rights on the new toll road until 13 January 2045.

 The Victorian government began assessing the proposal in March 2015 and announced in December that it would proceed.
 It said it would contribute $400 million of state funds and proposed seeking funds previously committed by the federal government to the abandoned East West Link project.
 The decision to proceed marked the end of continued work on the government's $680 million West Gate Distributor, which in turn had been designed to partially replace the western section of the East West Link.

-The state government submitted the business case to Infrastructure Australia and the federal government in December 2015 with a request for commonwealth funding.
+The state government submitted the business case to Infrastructure Australia and the federal government in December 2015 with a request for Commonwealth funding.
 It announced the project would also include the widening of the West Gate Freeway from eight to 12 lanes between the M80 Ring Road and Williamstown Road and a $400 million widening of the Monash Freeway.
 When the federal government in April 2016 ruled out contributing to the project, the state government said it would proceed without federal funding, allocating $1.4 billion to the project over four years.